 - All New Changes and Safety Guidelines in Disney World

 Ok, now let’s check out Disney Springs and see what’s going on there now!

 Disney Springs officially started its Phase 1 reopening on May 20.
-Even though not everything is currently open, a good number of the third-party shops and restaurants are now open.
-There are two more phases scheduled for May 22 and May 27.
+Even though not quite everything is currently open, at this point, almost everything has reopened, with only a few restaurants still waiting.

-Here is a list of when everything is opening:
+Here is a list of when everything currently open:

 - Blaze Fast-Fired Pizza

 - The BOATHOUSE

 - Cookes of Dublin